dcmi/dc-srap/docs/srap-profile.md

 Scholarly resources may be based on, or otherwise associated with, software applications and/or data sets that are also stored or deposited.
 For example, an article may be based on software experiments and the underlying data sets may be published separately.
 SRAP enables linking the resources to [related code](srap:relatedCode) and [data sets](srap:relatedDataset).

-## Containing Work
+### Containing works

 Many scholarly resources are published as parts of journals, conference proceedings or other types of collective works.
 The relationship between the article and the journal or monograph containing it should be represented using the property [isPartOf](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/isPartOf) to link the resource being described to its containing work.

-The inverse property, [hasPart](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/hasPart), is also valid but may have fewer applications in SRAP.
+## Extended shapes

+The above properties represent a flat data model.
+Where it is desirable to make more than one statement about a resource, like a person or a journal, SRAP supports data structures that can carry these statements.
+These extended shapes also allow one to indicate whether a creator is a person or an organization, and whether the resource that is indicated using `isPartOf` is a journal or a monographic publication.
+Each of these can point to the follwoing extended shapes:

+dct:creator -> Person, Organization
+dct:contributor -> Person, Organization
+dct:isPartOf -> Periodical, Book

+### Person

+In scholarly publications there can be many named creators and contributors.
+Although the names themselves are useful for display and identification, they are not unambigous.
+For this reason individual persons often make use of identifiers, such as the ORCID.
+Another common identifying element is the affiliation of the person at the time the work was accepted.
+If relevant, the specific role played by the Person can be coded.

+### Organization

 ### Periodical